fyough/push-engine/README.md

-⚠️ Note: this script does not provide any playlists or other digital content.
-Nothing is hosted on Github.
+⚠️ Note: These scripts do not provide any playlists or other digital content.